gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/_index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 date: 2012-02-15
-title: Altium Scripting And Using The API
+title: "Altium Scripting And Using The API"
-type: page
+type: "page"
-url: /electronics/general/altium/altium-scripting-and-using-the-api
 ---

 ## Overview